Pablo

 Hi!
 Welcome to my webpage.

-I am a 4ᵗʰ year PhD student in computer science, working within the Partout team of the LIX laboratory under the supervision of Benjamin Werner.
+I am a post-doctoral researcher at the Grothendieck Institute, working on the formalization of topos theory in the Lean proof assistant.
+Previously I did a PhD in computer science, working within the Partout team of the LIX laboratory under the supervision of Benjamin Werner.

 My work lies at the intersection between mathematical logic and human-computer interaction, with applications to interactive theorem proving.
 I try to design graphical representations of logical theories that are better suited to direct manipulation by humans, but still understandable by computers.